jaantollander/masters-thesis/draft/background.md

 ---

-We can increase the scale of a computer system by connecting multiple computers together to form a *computer network*.
+We can increase the scale of a computer system by connecting multiple systems together to form a *computer network*.

 - individual connected computer system is called a node or host
 - nodes are identified by unique addresses